HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

-The **ADDC** is typically used to implement multi-precision addition.
+The **ADC** is typically used to implement multi-precision addition.

 <!--------------------------------------------------------------------------------------------------------->